drorlab/pensa/tutorial/README.md

 For the MOR example, we use example data from [GPCRmd](https://submission.gpcrmd.org/home/).
 Skip this step if you do the rhodopsin example on Sherlock or if you have already downloaded this data.

-    python ~/pensa/scripts/get_tutorial_datasets.py -d "./mor-data"
+    bash 0-download.sh

+### Running the example scripts
+Now you can just run the ready-to-use scripts of this tutorial folder.
+If you are interested in the details, you can look at the descriptions below in the ```Manual tutorial``` section.

+ To do the preprocessing, just type:

+    bash 1-preprocessing-gpcrmd.sh

+ To do the comparison, just type:

+    bash 2-comparison-of-feature-distributions.sh

+ To do the PCA, just type:

+    bash 3-principal-component-analysis.sh

+ To do the clustering, just type:

+    bash 4-clustering.sh

+## Manual tutorial
+Here, we explain every single step we do in the bash scripts and provide the commands to run them seperately in the terminal.

 ### Preprocessing
 To work with the protein coordinates, we first need to extract them from the simulation, i.e., remove the solvent, lipids etc. and write them in the .xtc format that the internal featurization understands.
 This is the hardest part but you usually only have to do it once and can then play with your data.
 Preprocessing can handle many common trajectory formats (as it is based on MDAnalysis) but the internal featurization (based on PyEMMA) is a bit more restrictive.

 We start by defining the trajectory files of the simulations that we want to compare: